asad-777/Todo_List_Flask/README.md

-Here’s a professional and structured `README.md` for your Flask Todo List app:

 # Flask Todo List App

 A simple and elegant **Todo List Application** built with Flask as the backend framework and TailwindCSS for a modern, responsive UI.
 This is a beginner-friendly, full-stack project demonstrating CRUD functionality using Flask and SQLite.